MarionMOwen/SharePoint-ReportPrinter/README.md

    <ul>
       <li>&quot;Clo<em></em>se&quot; the
          <strong>
-            <em>CDC Print </em></strong>web part to disable the custom styling.
+            <em>Report Printer </em></strong>web part to disable the custom styling.
 You can add the web part back by clicking &quot;Add a Web Part&quot; to the page, then scrolling to the &quot;Closed Web Parts&quot; section.</li>
    </ul>
    <li>How do I get the background colors to display when i print?</li>
    <ul>